Pixpipe/pixbincodec/pixbinformat.md

     new Int8Array(8000)
   ];
   ```
+  Each element that is a typed array will be encoded natively and complex objects will be serialized.

 3. `_data` is an `Object` (or `{}`), then it will be serialized (see [Object serialization](#a-word-on-object-serialization)).
 There is a **single stream** to encode (case 3).
   Example: